jelocodes/jelocodes.github.io/_posts/2017-07-17-crypto_compare_ruby_gem.markdown

 Now that we have all of the objects, methods and gems needed for our application, we can program the app logic in a CLI object, which passes around data from all of our other domain objects in order to display the relevant information to the user.

-Greatly simplified and presented without its full context, the basic logic of the CLI class, using the price attribute as an example, is that we can present the user with a list of the top 10 crypto currencies by reading the CryptoCurrency class's @@all variable, and depending on the user's choice of crypto, we can convert the scraped in-USD crypto currency price for the user's choice of fiat by instantiating that amount as a new "USD" Money object, then converting the to the user's entered fiat currency of choice using Ruby Money.
+Greatly simplified and presented without its full context, the basic logic of the CLI class, using the price attribute as an example, is that we can present the user with a list of the top 10 crypto currencies by reading the CryptoCurrency class's @@all variable, and depending on the user's choice of crypto, we can convert the scraped in-USD crypto currency price to the user's choice of fiat by instantiating that amount as a new "USD" Money object, and carry out the conversion using Ruby Money.
 We then display this information back to the user.
 The logic is similar for the other attributes.

 ![](http://i.imgur.com/DHf85ac.png?1)